200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-TheGodsAbide.md

 Put 18 dice in middle of the table, each representing an undeclared worshipper.

 **Play Scenes**
 You play the game through a series of scenes, led by one of the Power.
-When it is your scene, you get to choose… 1)To establish the scene, creating the mortals in it; or 2)To resolve the scene, determining a new law or ritual of your Power.
+When it is your scene, you get to chooseâ€¦ 1)To establish the scene, creating the mortals in it; or 2)To resolve the scene, determining a new law or ritual of your Power.